satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

       // Users can only create their own document (registration) allow create: if isAuthenticated() && request.auth.uid == userId;

-      // Users can update their own document OR any authenticated user can update (for setup page) allow update: if isAuthenticated();
+      // ANY authenticated user can update users (FIXED for setup page) allow update: if isAuthenticated();

-      // Any authenticated user can delete users (page is IP-protected) allow delete: if isAuthenticated();
+      // ANY authenticated user can delete users (setup page is IP-protected) allow delete: if isAuthenticated();
     }